Peasants to Puddles

 Jean Hoatson died on 21st August 1895 in Crawfordjohn village, her son William Hoatson was with her at her death.
 She was already a widow by that time, James having died in 1893.
 They are commemorated on the stone below in Crawfordjohn churchyard.

-James & Jean Hoatson were probably luck for their time in that 6 out of their 7 children survived to adulthood and at least 5 of these had children of their own.
+James & Jean Hoatson were probably lucky for their time in that 6 out of their 7 children survived to adulthood and at least 5 of these had children of their own.
 Their second son John Hoatson married Margaret Renwick and moved to Lanark, then Culter before settling in Pettinain.
 Recently I was lucky enough to be contacted by one of their descendants who let me have a copy of this great photo of John Hoatson and his wife Margaret Renwick.
 It would be lovely to hear from other Hoatson descendants out there and perhaps get a few more Hoatson photos.

 Jean Colthart's brother William also married a Hoatson - Mary, James Hoatson's sister.
 James & Mary Hoatson's parents were William Hoatson & Jane or Jean Thomson.
 I have yet to find a gravestone for William Hoatson, but Jean is buried in Crawfordjohn churchyard, along with several of her family.
 The photograph below to the left shows her stone while the one on the right is another Hoatson stone this time from nearby Douglas churchyard.